jbhovell/bookstore/README.md

 The features are accessible via curl commands, any Rest Client or Swagger UI (the UI link above).

-# rquests to the API
+# Make requests to the API

 ### List all books: